 Inhalation – Some patients may be sedated using nitrous oxide, also known as laughing gas, to achieve a relaxed sensation.

-For our oral sedation, we use a pill similar to Valium.
+At our office in Santa Rosa, we use a pill similar to Valium.

 You may have heard sedation dentistry called “sleep dentistry.”
 This is a misnomer.
 For our procedures patients are almost always awake, but they are sedated.
 We usually need patients to be totally relaxed and at ease, but still able to respond to requests.
 Few procedures call for general anesthesia, which would merit the “sleep” moniker.